 The idea of founding a start-up came to me during a research stay with Professor Dietmar Hutmacher at QUT in Australia.
-There we researched the basic principles of our product in a doctoral thesis, but after various user interviews we quickly recognised the commercial potential of automated cell culture.
+There we researched the basic principles of our product in a doctoral thesis, but after various user interviews we quickly recognized the commercial potential of automated cell culture.

 We are aware of the social relevance of our topic, which is why we went into the final with confidence despite strong competition.
 After the pitch and the subsequent discussion with the jury, I had a very good feeling.

-In addition to completing the prototype, I am very proud of the team that we have been able to put together – in addition to technical expertise, we have a strong sense of team spirit, which means that we have fun even in difficult phases.
+In addition to completing the prototype, I am very proud of the team we have been able to put together – in addition to technical expertise, we have a strong sense of team spirit, which means we have fun even in difficult phases.

 How did the Startup Dock or Startup Port support you in founding your company?